Pawsitivity trains psychiatric service dogs for both veterans and civilians.

 - Find “Safe Zones”.
-When the handler enters a public building, the first thing you should do is find any areas that are quiet and free from people.
+When the handler enters a public building, the first thing the handler should do is find any areas that are quiet and free from people.
 These “safe zones” will be spots where the handler can pause and regroup if needed, which will help to keep stress levels down for both the handler and the dog.

 - While this isn’t a task, the handler can use the dog as an excuse to leave and take a break (as if the dog needs to potty).

 5. Calming Team Member